Park and Recreation

 Little Sugar Creek Greenway: Cordelia Park to 12th Street Paved Greenway = 0.95 MilesDownload map This section of Little Sugar Creek Greenway provides connectivity between 12th Street/Alexander Street Park andCordelia Park.
 Cordelia Park contains amenities such as a basketball court, outdoor swimming pool, sprayground, picnic shelters, play equipment, and walking trails.A section of trail within Alexander Park exists, and a connection between Alexander Street Park a greenway bridge connects to Siegal Point and 12th Street.
 Alexander Street Park offers soccer fields, a playground, outdoor shelters, basketball and tennis fields.
 Parking

 Little Sugar Creek Greenway: E 7th Street to Morehead Street Paved Greenway = 1.29 milesDownload map This extraordinary section of greenway and stream restoration extends 1.29 miles from East 7th Street to Morehead Street.
 It represents significant collaborative efforts, public commitment and community pride.
-Part of the Carolina Thread Trail, the generous greenway trail winds among plazas, event areas, fountains, dining, trees, landscape areas.
+Part of the Carolina Thread Trail and the Trail of History, the generous greenway trail winds among plazas, event areas, fountains, dining, trees, landscape areas.
 It connects Central Piedmont Community College, Elizabeth Park, Thompson Park, retail and dining areas and Carolinas Medical Center.
 The special places within the linear park have already hosted art events, weddings and other celebrations.
 Offering festivals and events as well as passive recreation,this corridor also serves the increasingly important function as a commuter route to uptown Charlotte for those who choose active transportation.
 Little Sugar Creek Greenway reach from East 7th Street to Park Road.
 Parking:

 Little Sugar Creek Greenway: Morehead Street to Brandywine Rd.Paved Greenway = 2.88 Miles Download a mapThis section of Little Sugar Creek Greenway provides connectivity between Carolinas HealthCare System, the amenities at Freedom Park (sports fields and courts, a lake, amphitheater, playgrounds, outdoor shelters, and the Mahlon Adams Pavilion), Charlotte Nature Museum, Park Road Elementary School, and Park Road Shopping Center.The Liz Hair Nature Walk adjacent to Carolinas HealthCare System is named after Liz Hair, the first woman to be elected to and chair the Mecklenburg County Board of County Commissioners and the first woman the Mecklenburg Board of County Commissioners.
 She founded the Democratic Women's Club and the Women's Political Caucus.
 Mrs. Hair help establish the Council on Aging, Council for Children, Mecklenburg County Women's Commission, Spirit Square and the Public Arts Program.
 In 1975 she was named Charlotte Woman of the year.
 Liz Hair has always been a strong advocate for parks and greenways.